An Adventurous and Enriching Getaway for Your Family

 There’s even more to scenic southern Indiana than initially meets the eye—below rolling hills, beautiful forests, and rich farmland lies a network of caves containing Ice Age bones, underground streams, and fascinating biodiversity.
 Experience it for yourself on tours of Indiana Caverns, Marengo Cave, and Squire Boone Caverns.
 Each cave offers something unique; from a 25-minute underground boat ride through Indiana Caverns, to Marengo Cave’s Crystal Palace, to Squire Boone Caverns’ pioneer village with functioning gristmill built by Squire (brother of Daniel Boone) in 1809.

-Tours are guided and the caves are easy to traverse (with steps at the entrance and exit), so all you need are comfortable shoes and a light jacket.
-The caves remain around 54 degrees year-round, making them a perfect activity for the hottest summer days.
+The caves remain around 54 degrees year-round, making them a perfect activity for the hottest or coolest days.

-By Air or by Water: Ziplining and Canoeing
+By Air or By Water: Ziplining & Canoeing

 Peaceful nature surrounds you as you canoe the Blue River—the gentle current helps to pull you along so you can take in your surroundings.
 Cave Country Canoes will drop you off upstream with your rented canoe or kayak, and they’ll be there to greet you at the end of your journey, which will conclude at their headquarters (and where you parked your car).